Blog / Industry / Cheap Digital Signage Software in 2026: What's Actually Worth It

 ScreenCloud Pro$30$5,400

 The difference between the cheapest and most expensive option is $4,320 over three years on a 5-screen deployment.
-That's not rounding error — it's a real budget line item.
+Ever year you’ll be paying more, but is there a reason?

 What "cheap" should actually mean